visxnu/Trumed-Healthcare/README.md

 ## Overview

-Trumed-Healthcare is a web-based application designed to [provide a brief description of the application's purpose, e.g., "manage patient records efficiently" or "facilitate appointment scheduling for healthcare providers"].
+Trumed-Healthcare is a web-based application designed to a healthcare center.
 Built with Django, a high-level Python web framework, the application ensures rapid development and a clean, pragmatic design.

 ## Features

-- **Patient Management**: [Detail features like patient registration, record updates, etc.]
+- **Patient Management**: Allow the patient to access the appointments
-- **Appointment Scheduling**: [Detail features like booking, calendar integration, etc.]
-- **[Additional Feature]**: [Provide details]
+- **Appointment Scheduling**: Allows patients to know is a specific doctor is available or not

 ## Installation